Amin7410/Auto-Clicker-Enhanced-A-Powerful-UI-Automation-Tool/README.md

 Auto Clicker Enhanced is a versatile user interface (UI) automation application designed to simplify and accelerate repetitive tasks on your computer.
 By combining the power of Python for flexible UI and business logic with C# for low-level interaction with the Windows operating system, this tool provides a reliable and efficient solution for various automation needs.

 Whether you need to automate simple mouse clicks, complex key sequences, text input, or intricate workflows based on screen states, Auto Clicker Enhanced can handle it all.
-With advanced features like AI Brain and Drawing Templates, it opens the door to more intelligent and intuitive automation scenarios.
+With advanced features such as AI Brain and Drawing Templates, it opens the door to more intelligent and adaptive automation scenarios.

+⚠️ **Code quality note:**
+The current codebase prioritizes functionality, experimentation, and system behavior exploration over strict clean code practices.
+As a result, parts of the application may contain tightly coupled components, large modules, and technical debt.

+Improving code structure, modularity, and maintainability is an **ongoing and planned effort**, and future updates will focus on refactoring toward cleaner architecture, better separation of concerns, and more maintainable design patterns.

 ## Features